Andjei Petras: Biography

 Petras was born in Leningrad.
 In 1995 he graduated from LITMO (known today as ITMO University); his specialization was the optical physics.
-Since the childhood, he was interested in music.
+Since his childhood, he was interested in music.
 He graduated from a music school and a jazz school in a piano class.
 Andjei learned to play many musical instruments on his own, such as a guitar, a bass guitar, percussion.

 In 2000 Andjei created the musical project "Lions Love the Sun" with his friend and musician Roman Petrov.
 This project was his debut as an established multi-instrumentalist: he composed all music by himself.
 Despite an exclusively low budget (US$70), the first work of the duet, the movie “Dances for those …” immediately got into the rigid rotation on MTV Russia, Muz-TV and other Russian television channels.

 In 2004, at the Gorky Film Studio, Andjei Petras made a short plot ”Mind mates” for “Eralash”, the most popular series for youth and children in Russia.
 Having received a positive experience of working with a film crew, a skilled producer (Boris Grachevsky) and a cameraman (Alexander Mochilsky), Andjei Petras came back to St. Petersburg.
 During this period he shot videos for other performers, wrote music for various theatrical performances and advertisements.

 The gain of the tender for writing of the original music to a movie by the director Mikhail Segal, “Franz+Polina” opened new horizons for Andjei Petras: serious soundtracks performed by a symphonic orchestra.
 The music recording was made by the State Orchestra of Cinematography under the management of Sergey Skripka, in the main ton studio at "Mosfilm".
 Later Andjei Petras received a Grand-prix for the original music to the movie “Franz+Polina” at the Festival of Audiovisual Programs FIPA in France.